browserengineering/book/book/intro.md

 prev: preface
 ...

+Why study web browsers?
+Why read this book?
+The way I think about it, browsers are fundamental to the web, to modern computing, and even the economy broadly---so it's worth knowing how they work.
+And in fact, inside a web browser cool algorithms, tricky data structures, and fundamental concepts come alive.
+This book walk you through building a browser, from scratch.
+I hope it'll help you fall in love with web browsers, just like I did.

 The browser and me
 ==================

-I[^chris] have known the web[^theweb] for all of my adult life.
-Ever since I first encountered the web, and its predecessors,[^bbs] in the early 90s, I was fascinated by browsers and the concept of networked user interfaces.
+I---this is Chris speaking---have known the web[^theweb] for all of my adult life.
+Since I first encountered the web and its predecessors,[^bbs] in the early 90s, I've been fascinated by browsers and the concept of networked user interfaces.
 When I [surfed][websurfing] the web, even in its earliest form, I felt I was seeing the future of computing.
-In some ways, the web and I grew together---for example, in 1994, the year the web went commercial, was the same year I started college;
-while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
+In some ways, the web and I grew together---for example, in 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
 The company for which I now work, Google, is a child of the web and was founded during that time.
 The web for me is something of a technological companion, and I’ve never been far from it in my studies or work.

-[^chris]: This is Chris speaking!

 [^theweb]: Broadly defined, the web is the interlinked network (“web”) of [web pages](https://en.wikipedia.org/wiki/Web_page) on the